-5 The Designated Safeguarding Lead (DSL) and Designated Safeguarding Officer (DSO) for Child Protection
+6 The Designated Safeguarding Lead (DSL) and Designated Safeguarding Officer (DSO) for Child Protection

-- All Academies will have a DSL and a minimum of two DSOs, with the exception of Priory Training which will have one DSL.
-Larger Academies may increase this number accordingly.
-See 5.1 for Academy specific information. - Names and contact details of the DSL and DSOs will be displayed prominently in all Academies.
+- 6.1 All Academies will have a DSL and at least one other DSO.
+Larger Academies will need to increase this number accordingly.
+See 7 for Academy specific information. - 6.2 Names and contact details of the DSL and DSOs will be displayed prominently in all Academies.
 Where possible, these will be accompanied by photographs.
-All staff will be regularly made aware who the DSL and DSOs are, at staff briefings and as part of staff induction. - In the absence of the DSL or a DSO who can take on the safeguarding/child protection responsibility, the Headteacher will assume responsibility for any child protection/safeguarding matters that arise. - The DSL and DSOs will co-ordinate action on child protection within each Academy.
-This includes ensuring that all staff, teaching and nonteaching (including supply staff), know who the DSL and DSOs are and that they are aware of their individual responsibility to be alert to the signs of abuse and to discuss any concerns with the DSL or a DSO.
-The

-DSL will also ensure that staff are aware of what happens once a concern has been raised.
-The DSL and the DSOs will keep a written record of any actions taken as a result of concerns raised.
+All staff will be regularly made aware who the DSL and DSOs are, at staff briefings and as part of staff induction. - 6.3 In the absence of the DSL or a DSO who can take on the safeguarding/child protection responsibility, the Headteacher will assume responsibility for any child protection/safeguarding matters that arise. - 6.4 The DSL and DSOs will co-ordinate action on child protection within each Academy.
+This includes ensuring that all staff, teaching and non-teaching (including supply staff), know who the DSL and DSOs are and that they are aware of their individual responsibility to be alert to the signs of abuse and to discuss any concerns with the DSL or a DSO.
+The DSL will also ensure that staff are aware of what happens once a concern has been raised.
+The DSL and the DSOs will keep a record of any actions taken as a result of concerns raised. - 6.5 The DSL will ensure all Academy staff, governors, Trustees and volunteers are given the appropriate safeguarding training.
+Through safeguarding awareness the DSL will signpost to staff those young people who are vulnerable to abuse and radicalisation. - 6.6 The DSL will ensure that all staff members are aware of the specific safeguarding issues as categorised in the DfE document Keeping children safe in education 2020, as well as raising awareness of peer on peer abuse. - 6.7 Where appropriate, the DSL and DSOs will liaise with the DSL of the Academy/School attended by siblings of the child causing concern. - 6.8 Frequency and types of child protection referrals will be reported to the Local Governing Body by the Academy's DSL.
+Personal details, including names, will not be disclosed.

-- The DSL will ensure all Academy staff, governors and volunteers are given the appropriate safeguarding training.
-Through safeguarding awareness the DSL will signpost to staff those young people who are vulnerable to abuse and radicalisation. - The DSL will ensure that all staff members are aware of the specific safeguarding issues as categorised in the DfE document Keeping children safe in education 2018, as well as raising awareness of peer on peer abuse. - Where appropriate, the DSL and DSOs will liaise with the DSL of the Academy/School attended by siblings of the child causing concern. - Frequency and types of child protection referrals will be reported to the Local Governing Body by the Academy's DSL.
-Personal details, including names, will not be disclosed. - The Trust's Director of Student Welfare will ensure that this child protection policy is put on the agenda for a Trust meeting annually for discussion, monitoring, review and renewal, typically through the Trust's Education and Standards Committee and a report from the Director of Student Welfare. - The Trust authorises the DSL for Child Protection in each academy, the Boarding House and the Early Years' setting to carry out his/her responsibilities, and to ensure that the DSOs carry out theirs, as outlined in Keeping children safe in education 2018 and Working Together to Safeguard Children 2018. - The DSL will ensure appropriate procedures are in place for managing visitors on site.
+- 6.9 The Trust's Director of Student Welfare will ensure that this child protection policy is put on the agenda for a Trust meeting annually for discussion, monitoring, review and renewal, typically through the Trust's Education and Standards Committee and a report from the Director of Student Welfare. - 6.10 The Trust authorises the DSL for Child Protection in each academy, the Boarding House and the Early Years' setting to carry out their responsibilities, and to ensure that the DSOs carry out theirs, as outlined in Keeping children safe in education 2020 and Working Together to Safeguard Children 2018. - 6.11 The DSL will ensure appropriate procedures are in place for managing visitors on site. - 6.12 The DSL and any deputies will liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children 2018.